mom-ocean/MOM6/docs/README.md

 ### Read the Docs

 The [Read the Docs](https://readthedocs.org/) (RTD) site uses a virtual machine (VM) for processing documentation.
-The VM is of os architecture type x86\_64.
-A doxygen binary can be compiled and included in our git repo for use in RTD.
+The VM architecture is type x86\_64.
 The defualt doxygen in use is 1.8.13 which produces XML that does not work for our use.
-We supply a compiled binary version 1.8.19 that provide better XML.
-However, there are still some shortcomings.

 NOTE: Using modified python modules on RTD is possible through careful crafting of the requirements.txt file.
 It is impossible to replace system binaries or compile code on RTD.
 It is possible to ship replacement binaries that can be run from the repo.
+For security reasons, a binary cannot be included in the MOM6 repository.

 #### Logfiles

 See Sphinx run options below.
 We capture up to three logfiles for RTD.
 The main default logfile is `LOGS/doxygen_warn_rtd_log.txt`.
-If the API or APIPDF runs are enabled, then `doxygen_warn_nortd_log.txt` or `doxygen_warn_nortd_latex_log.txt` may also be available.

 Logfiles were renamed to `*.txt` to allow easier access and viewing from most websites.
 Most websites force download of `*.log` files.